TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 A. Backups
 ----------

--   DB Tables: If a table exists and cgBackup is 'true', then the table will be copied to the table name with a datestamp (~YYYY~-MM-DD~HH~-MM-SS) appended.
+-   DB Tables: If a table exists and cgBackup is "true", then the table will be copied to the table name with a datestamp (~YYYY~-MM-DD~HH~-MM-SS) appended.
 For example, bib -&gt;
     bib~2023~-04-02~14~-18-37

--   Files: If a file exist and cgBackup is 'true', then the file will be copied to FILE.bak.
-If the .bak file exist then a '.\~N\~' will be appended after that (larger Ns are more recent).
+-   Files: If a file exist and cgBackup is "true", then the file will be copied to FILE.bak.
+If the .bak file exist then a ".\~N\~" will be appended after that (larger Ns are more recent).

 -   Backup cleanup: run TBD????, it will prompt to confirm deletes of